toshiakit/MatGPT/README.md

 ## How to use: chatGPT class

 chatGPT class creates an instance to access OpenAI API using your own API key, and optionally `max_tokens` that determine the length of the response.
-Once you create an instance, then you can use its chat method to post prompt via OpenAPI ChatGPT API released on March 1, 2023.
+Once you create an instance, then you can use its chat method to post prompt via OpenAPI ChatGPT API updated on June 13, 2023.
+Please note that this class doesn't support function calling.

 ### Where to find it
 [chatGPT](helpers/chatGPT.m) class is located in `helpers` folder.